ankane/production_rails/README.md

 ## Email

-For transactional emails, use an email delivery service like [SendGrid](https://sendgrid.com/).
+Use an email delivery service like [Postmark](https://postmarkapp.com/).

-For marketing emails, use a service like [MailChimp](https://mailchimp.com/).

 For styling, use a CSS inliner like [Roadie](https://github.com/Mange/roadie-rails).